AlexChudnovsky19/Bird_Repel/README.md

 Logs are saved in the logs/ directory for monitoring detections and system performance.
 Review logs to analyze detection accuracy and system responsiveness.

-#### **Maintenance 🧹**

-Camera Lens
-Regularly clean the camera lens to ensure clear image capture.
-Water Gun Mechanism
-Check the water gun for blockages or wear.
-Refill water as needed to maintain deterrent effectiveness.
-Hardware Inspection
-Periodically inspect all connections and components for signs of damage or wear.

 ## 📷 Demo
 Watch BirdRepel detect and deter birds in real-time.